Integrate Behavioral Tracking and Optogenetics

 Real-Time Place Preference/Aversion –

 Use the Events function to pair one side of a two-sided chamber with optogenetic stimulation.
-Observe whether the animal develops a preference, or aversion, for one side of the chamber verses the other side.
+Observe whether the animal develops a preference, or aversion, for one side of the chamber versus the other side.

 The T-maze task is often used to assess working memory function in rodents.
 The animal must remember which arm of the T-shaped apparatus was visited last and choose the opposite arm in a subsequent trial to receive a reward.
 Use the Events function to trigger an LED stimulus whenever the animal enters into the stem of the maze, before an arm choice is made.
 See if the stimulation affects choice behavior.